davidmolina/davidmolina.github.io/resume.md

 Appointed by President Dr. Edward Ray to 22-person Board of Visitors to provide advice and recommendations for diversity recruitment and the retention of faculty, staff, and students.

+Resigned to focus on family and helping raise three little girls, two of which were newborn twins.

 # Commissioner/Vice Chair

 *[Oregon Commission on Hispanic Affairs](http://www.oregon.gov/Hispanic/Pages/index.aspx) - Apr 2006 to Oct 2010*

 Governor-appointed to the commission, and in-between an active-duty mobilization, organized and co-hosted a community town hall on [civil rights with Attorney General John Kroger](https://www.flickr.com/photos/davidcmolina/albums/72157623488275662), organized and co-hosted a community town hall on [labor & employment rights with Labor Commissioner Brad Avakian](https://www.flickr.com/photos/davidcmolina/albums/72157623504913568), organized and hosted a [community town hall on healthcare](https://www.flickr.com/photos/davidcmolina/albums/72157623488286284) with distinguished public health advocates and agencies, testified before Senate Health Care Committee on Latino health disparities, [blogged](http://latinopoliticsblog.com/category/community-organizing-and-activism/david-molina/) and conducted numerous interviews on Spanish-language media, including: Univision, AlegreTV, LaGranD, LaPantera, and Tonalli Radio.
 In my final year, helped recruit Oregon Latino students to attend the [2010 U.S. Hispanic Leadership Institute (USHLI)](https://www.flickr.com/photos/davidcmolina/albums/72157623364078943) in Chicago.

+Resigned to focus on family and helping raise three little girls, two of which were newborn twins.

 # Founder/Board President